rust-lang/rust/doc/tutorial.md

 Rust's set of operators contains very few surprises.
-Arithmetic is done with `*`, `/`, `%`, `+`, and `-` (multiply, divide, remainder, plus, minus). `-` is also a unary prefix operator that does negation.
+Arithmetic is done with `*`, `/`, `%`, `+`, and `-` (multiply, divide, remainder, plus, minus). `-` is also a unary prefix operator that negates numbers.
 As in C, the bit operators `>>`, `<<`, `&`, `|`, and `^` are also supported.

 Note that, if applied to an integer value, `!` flips all the bits (like `~` in